 The best multi-day hikes in NSW

-Sometimes you just need to explore longer than a one-day outing will allow.
-To test what you're capable of and expand your horizons.
-From the sunny coast to the depths of the state's forested landscapes and everything in between, read on to learn more about some of the best multi-day hikes in NSW and start planning your next outdoor adventure.
+Sometimes you just need to explore longer than a one-day outing will allow, to test what you're capable of and expand your horizons.
+From the sunny coast to the depths of the state's forested landscapes and everything in between, read on to learn more about some of the best multi-day hikes in NSW, with options for both independent trips and guided journeys where you get to ditch your pack and enjoy a homecooked meal at the end of the day.

 Murramarang South Coast Walk